cloudmesh/classes/docs/source/python.rst

 .. code:: python

-    x = 2
+    x = 7
-    price = 2.5
+    price = 7.5
-    word = 'Hello'
+    word = 'Hello World'

-The variable names are on the left and the values on the right.
+Variable names on the left and the values are on the right.
 Once a variable is assigned, it can be used in other places of the program.
 In the example above, we have three variables: x, price and word.
 Variables may not contain spaces or special characters.
 Text variables may be defined in 3 ways:

 .. code:: python

-    word = 'Hello'
+    word = 'Hello World'
-    word = "Hello"
+    word = "Hello World"
-    word = '''Hello'''
+    word = '''Hello World'''

 The type depends on what you prefer.
 Once defined variables can be replaced or modified: